chibani/george_abitbot/README.md

  * a list of keywords, comma separated
  * a pipe ``|``, to separate
  * a sentence (or group of sentences), corresponding to the actual quote

+The keyword reaction feature is currently disabled, because it doesn't work (but feel free to fix it ;) ).